 The process scheduler selects a virtual processor from among those desiring to perform a virtual computation, and inserts it into the multi programming set MPS.
 The process scheduler is initiated by the page manager when space is available in the MPS.

-It will usually take into account, in making its choice, the cpu and main storage requirements of previous computations performed in each virtual processor.
-In so doing it determines the system's response to various classes of computation.
-It will assign to the virtual processor it selects an amount of CPU time that the virtual computation may use before being removed from the MPS and rescheduled - a cpu allocation.
-The process scheduler will not assign any limit to the number of pages the processor may acquire in main store -a main store allocation.
-The decision as to which pages will be resident in main store at any instant, the resident page set RPS, will be made by the global paging manager over the entire MPS.
-In EMAS this is not the case.
+It will usually take into account, in making its choice, the cpu main storage requirements of previous computations performed 1.
+K. the in each virtual processor.
+In so doing it determines system's response to various classes of computation.
+It will assign to the virtual processor it selects an amount of CPU time that the virtual computation may use before being removed from MPS and rescheduled - a cou allocation.
+The process the scheduler will not assign any limit to the number of pages the processor may aquire in main store - a main store allocation.
+The decision as to which pages will be resident in main store at any instant, the resident page set RPS, will be made by the paging manager over the entire MPS.
+In EMAS this is not global . the case